vitessio/website/content/en/docs/reference/vreplication/v2/reversetraffic.md

 ### Description

 `ReverseTraffic` switches traffic in the reverse direction for the tablet_types specified.
-The traffic should have been previous switched forward using SwitchTraffic for the cells/tablet_types specified.
+The traffic should have been previously switched forward using SwitchTraffic for the cells/tablet_types specified.

 ### Parameters